|Nutritional Guidelines (per serving)|

 - Garnish: hot chile sauce

-Broil onion and ginger until they look burned.
+Broil the onion and ginger until they look burned.
 Using the back of a cleaver, smash the ginger and set aside.

 Wash beef bones, place in a large soup pot and add water to cover.
 Bring to a boil and immediately pour off this "first boiling" water and discard.
 Add another 12 cups of fresh water and again bring to a boil.
 Skim off foam.